dominodatalab/cdk-cf-eks/terraform/README.md

 We have provided a helper command to prepare the asset directory and determine the parameters.
 There are also more barebones instructions following this to better illustrate what's being done, but we recommend using the helper command to reduce human error.

- python3 app.py generate\_asset\_parameters /assetdir my-bucket eks-stack
+ python3 app.py generate\_asset\_parameters /assetdir my-bucket yourname-eks-stack

 This command will prepare the asset directory by zipping up certain directories into zip files, determine the correct asset parameters, and then print them to the screen: